mpiersonsmela/tbdb/readme.md

 ## Translational T-box predictions
 With input.fa containing your sequences, run: `./tbox_translational.sh input.fa [optional score cutoff]` To generate an INFERNAL output from a genome file, run: `cmsearch --notrunc --notextw translational_ILE.cm output.txt`

+## Description of output fields
+Descriptions for each of the output fields can be found in the 'Database Field Description.csv' file, located in this directory.